Lemony Snicket bibliography: Shouldn't You Be in School?

 Shouldn't You Be in School? is the third book in All the Wrong Questions.
 Snicket, who continues his apprenticeship to a secret organization, is assigned to investigate a case involving arson, although is suspicious of those who hired him.
 Two further events of arson occur in the book, along with a plan to burn down the library that Snicket thwarts.

 Why Is This Night Different from All Other Nights?

 Why Is This Night Different from All Other Nights? is the fourth book in All the Wrong Questions.

 File Under: 13 Suspicious Incidents

 Released on April 1, 2014, File Under: 13 Suspicious Incidents is a companion book in All the Wrong Questions.
 The book is a collection of short stories in which Snicket recounts thirteen investigations he undertook while staying in Stain'd-by-the-Sea; the reader is encouraged to try and work out the solutions to each one before reading the answer in the back of the book.

 Other works

+Comics for Little Lit: It Was a Dark and Silly Night...

+Comics for Little Lit: It Was a Dark and Silly Night..., released in 2003, is a collection of comics by many different authors including Lemony Snicket.

+The Bears’ Famous Invasion of Sicily 2005

+The Bears’ Famous Invasion of Sicily 2005 includes an introduction by Lemony Snicket.

+Noisy Outlaws, Unfriendly Blobs, and Some Other Things That Aren't as Scary, Maybe, Depending on How You Feel About Lost Lands, Stray Cellphones, Creatures from the Sky, Parents Who Disappear in Peru, a Man Named Lars Farf, and One Other Story We Couldn't Quite Finish, So Maybe You Could Help Us Out

+Noisy Outlaws, Unfriendly Blobs, and Some Other Things That Aren't as Scary, Maybe, Depending on How You Feel About Lost Lands, Stray Cellphones, Creatures from the Sky, Parents Who Disappear in Peru, a Man Named Lars Farf, and One Other Story We Couldn't Quite Finish, So Maybe You Could Help Us Out, released in 2005, includes an introduction and unfinished short story by Lemony Snicket.

+Half-Minute Horrors

+Half-Minute Horrors is a collection of short horror stories from various authors and includes a short story by Lemony Snicket.

+The Exquisite Corpse Adventure

+The Exquisite Corpse Adventure, released in 2011, includes two short stories by Lemony Snicket.